Armando024/SheetsAPI/README.md

 # Deployment
-    For deployment I set up a environment in CentOs 7 using Nginx for webserver in front of Node.js The only differences between the dev environment and deployment environment is the path names
+    For deployment I set up a environment in CentOs 7 using Nginx for webserver in front of Node.js The only differences between the dev environment and deployment environment is the path names As well i created a second route to deliver the build of react